hopsoft/bighorn/README.md

 });
 ```

-> __Note:__ The value was calculated with a formula.
+> __Note:__ The value was calculated with a formula assuming
->           A $20 price point for the book, a 10% revenue share on gross sales, & anticipating that 1% of clicks result in a purchase:
+>           a $20 price point for the book,
+>           a 10% revenue share on gross sales,
+>           & anticipating that 1% of clicks result in a purchase:
 >           `20 * 0.1 * 0.01`
 >           This formula will need to be updated regularly to ensure it reflects accurate anticipated revenue.

 > __Important:__ You'll need to build custom formulas to determine click value based on your own performance data.